LoayAbassi/alx-system_engineering-devops/0x0B-ssh/README.md

 PS: A have a list of authorized keys

-ssh userName@ip //connection to server ls .ssh // lists ssh files cat .ssh/authorized_keys // shows keys accepted by server
+ssh userName@serverHost //connection to server ls .ssh // lists ssh files cat .ssh/authorized_keys // shows keys accepted by server

 to add a new authorized key :
 echo <code> >> .ssh/authorized_keys

+ssh-copy-id user@server // copies public SSH key to remote server’s authorized_keys file, allowing you to log in without a password.

+scp file user@host:/path # copies files securly to server

+nslookup domainName // returns ipadress

+-v to run in debug mode